 And many may have been first-time gun buyers.
-According to national firearm industry trade group the National Shooting Sports Foundation, as much as 40% of gun sales in the U.S. between January and July 2020 went to people who had never owned a firearm.
+According to national firearm industry trade group the National Shooting Sports Foundation, as much as 40% of gun sales in the United States between January and July 2020 were to people who had never owned a firearm.
 That’s about five million new gun owners across America.

-Pennsylvania does not require gun owners to get gun safety training or safely store their firearms.
+Pennsylvania does not require gun owners to have gun safety training or to safely store their firearms.

 “As a gun owner and someone who sees the consequences of gun injury, this is something we should take seriously,” says Scott Charles, a gun violence educator and trauma outreach coordinator for Temple University Hospital.
 “We have a lot of novice, first-time gun owners taking that gun home where there are children, and the data we have says that firearm is most likely to be used to harm somebody in the home.”

 So how can you be a safer and more responsible gun owner?
 Here are some things to consider: